In honor of August being National Sandwich Month, we’re highlighting one of the most iconic sandwiches of all time: the club.

 Other secondary theories are similar, with slight variations in ingredients; however each identifies a link to a specific country club as the probable influence on the recipe name.
 From there, it was probably picked up by other clubs and restaurants.
 This connection also seems likely given the widespread popularity of the club sandwich on hotel and diner menus.

-Classic modern club with turkey, lettuce, tomato, mayonnaise, cheddar cheese, ham, and bacon, on three slices toasted Butter Bread
+Classic modern club with turkey, lettuce, tomato, mayonnaise, cheddar cheese, ham, and bacon, on three slices of toasted Butter Bread

 Today, the club sandwich has changed a bit from its original form.
 The chicken is often replaced by turkey, a more common deli offering.
 And what once was originally a simple one-layer sandwich has become tiered; made with three (or four or five) slices of bread in between the layers of meat and veggies.
 In fact, this is how most people identify the club sandwich today, in addition to its being cut into quarters and secured with cocktail picks.